- New Annex

 Answer: Applicants are required to submit the results of the Graduate Record Examination (GRE).
 We do not have a rigid GRE minimum, though most of our students have a combined GRE score above 310, with an analytical writing score of at least 3.0.
 The GRE Advanced Examination (subject test) in Engineering is not required for admission to the program; however, these scores should be forwarded to the department if the Advanced Examination is taken.

 Question: Who should write recommendation letters?

 Answer: Applicants must arrange to have three evaluation letters forwarded to the department.
 These evaluation letters should be completed by persons who are well acquainted with the applicant's academic and/or industrial performance and ability to undertake graduate work in chemical engineering.
-An official form should accompany each letter.
-Forms can be found at the Office of Admissions site by clicking here.

 Question: Are there any additional requirements for applicants whose native language is not English?